-For most applications, public notice is generated automatically and found on our Public Notice of Application page on www.aer.ca.
-For a small number of applications, a notice is manually prepared; these are available on the Notices page on our website.
+For most applications, public notice is generated automatically and found on our Public Notice of Application webpage.
+For a small number of applications, a notice is manually prepared; these are available on the Notices webpage.

-Before we accept an application for an energy resource activity, and depending on the activity proposed, we may require a company to provide notification of and information about the proposed activities directly to certain people, making sure that those receiving the information can fully understand what is being proposed and what the potential impacts could be.
+Before we accept an application for an energy resource activity, depending on the activity proposed, we may require a company to provide notification of and information about the proposed activities directly to certain people, making sure that those receiving the information fully understand what is being proposed and the potential effects.

-Details of who a company must contact before it applies for an energy resource activity or development vary according to the type of application.
-Notification requirements may include input from landowners, First Nations and Métis, occupants, other oil and gas operators, or local authorities.
-In cases where notification is required, the company must provide details about how and why it chose its proposed locations for any wells, pipelines, facilities, or access roads and what to expect in terms of equipment use and operations during the production phase.
+Details of who a company must contact before it applies for an energy resource activity or development varies according to the application type.
+Notification requirements may include input from landowners, First Nations and Métis, occupants, other energy resource operators, or local authorities.
+Where notification is required, the company must provide details about how and why it chose its proposed locations for any wells, pipelines, facilities, or access roads and what to expect from equipment use and operations during the production phase.

 How can I register a statement of concern?

 We will only register a statement of concern if it contains the information outlined below.
 Phone calls are not registered as statements of concern.
-You may outline your concerns using the statement of concern form* on the AER website (www.aer.ca). (*You cannot use the PDF form in the browser.
-Right-click and choose “Save link as.”)
+You may outline your concerns using the statement of concern form.

 - the application number for the proposed project,